 BY COLOR SCHEME:

-The team logo of the Galanes de Ciales: a silver circle dotted embossed silver triangles, on which a capital "G" in a squareish, sharp sans-serif font, in navy, shadowed in black and with highlights towards the top of the shield, sits.
+The team logo of the Galanes de Ciales: a silver circle dotted with embossed silver triangles, on which a capital "G" in a squareish, sharp sans-serif font, in navy, shadowed in black, sits.
 Pretty boring, huh?

 Galanes